 Bush.
 Clinton.
 Kennedy.
 Dingell.
-Byrd.
 Duncan.
-Paul.
+Roosevelts.

 These are a mere handful of the surnames that come to mind when you think of the people who turned a passion for politics into a career.
 While all these men and women served in government for decades and were elected by voters, they all launched their careers in different ways.

 Their successes raise a key question: How do you begin a career in politics?

 A good place to start is the George Washington University School of Political Management.
 With an online master’s degree from GSPM, you can obtain many of the key tools, resources and learning outcomes needed to run political campaigns, run for office, draft press releases or engage in political consulting.
 In short, an online Master’s in Political Management can pave the way toward actively participating in the political process.